TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

       ]
    );

-For more information on Backend Modules see :ref:`Backend Module API <backend-modules-api>`.
+For more information on backend modules see :ref:`backend module API <backend-modules-api>`.

 .. index:: Extension development; Context-sensitive help
 .. _extension-configuration-files-csh: